ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-C-to-AS-ccs title="Access Token Request Example for RPK Mode, with the Public Key of C Wrapped by a CCS within \"req_cnf\""}
+{: #fig-example-C-to-AS-ccs title="Access Token Request Example for RPK Mode, with the Public Key of C Wrapped by a CCS conveyed within \"req_cnf\""}

 {{fig-example-AS-to-C-ccs}} shows an example of Access Token Response from the AS to C.